iifl-logo

 Retirement by rotation and subsequent re-appointment

-In terms of Articles of Association of the Company and provisions of the Act, Shri Rajendra Kumar Rajgarhia (DIN: 00141766), Whole-time Director of the Company, is liable to be retire by rotation at the ensuing Annual General Meeting (AGM) and being eligible, offered himself for re-appointment.
-Based on the recommendation of the Nomination and Remuneration Committee, the Board of Directors recommends his re-appointment for consideration by the shareholders of the Company at the ensuing AGM as Whole-time Director of the Company, liable to be retire by rotation.
-Brief profile of Shri Rajendra Kumar Rajgarhia with other details as stipulated in Regulation 36(3) of the Listing Regulations and Secretarial Standard on General Meetings issued by the Institute of Company Secretaries of India (ICSI), are provided in the Notice convening the 51st AGM.
+In terms of Articles of Association of the Company and provisions of the Act, Shri Sanjay Rajgarhia (DIN: 00154167), Non-Executive Director of the Company, is liable to be retire by rotation at the ensuing Annual General Meeting (‘AGM) and being eligible, offers himself for re-appointment.
+Based on the recommendation of the Nomination and Remuneration Committee, the Board of Directors recommends his reappointment for consideration by the shareholders of the Company at the ensuing AGM as Non-Executive Director of the Company, liable to be retire by rotation.

 Declaration by Independent Directors

-All the Independent Directors of the Company have given their declaration to the Company under Section 149(7) of the Act that they meet the criteria of independence as prescribed under Section 149(6) of the Act read with Regulation 16(1)(b) of the Listing Regulations and are not disqualified from continuing as Independent Directors.
+All the Independent Directors of the Company have given their declaration to the Company under Section 149(7) of the Act that they meet the criteria of independence as prescribed under Section 149(6) read with Schedule IV of the Act and Regulation 16(1)(b) of the Listing Regulations and are not disqualified from continuing as Independent Directors.
 They have registered themselves as an Independent Director in the data bank maintained with the Indian Institute of Corporate Affairs and have either qualified the online proficiency self-assessment test or are exempted from passing the test as required in terms of Section 150 of the Act read with Rule 6 of the Companies (Appointment and Qualification of Directors) Rules, 2014.
 The Company has also received declaration from the Independent Directors that they have complied with the code of conduct of Directors and Senior Management.
 Based on the disclosures received, the Board is of the opinion that, all the Independent Directors fulfill the conditions specified in the Act and Listing Regulations and are independent of the management.

 Annual Performance Evaluation of the Board